jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### Including the View

-Here we include the chats view that displays all the information to the user in a form of html
+Here we include the chats view that displays all the information to the user in the form of HTML
 ```php
 include "view/chatsView.php";
 ```